The traditional bamboo-laminated bow “Varang” bow is a stylization of medieval European longbows.

 The Varang has a straight form and a symmetric handle with a leather grip.
 There’s also an alternative option with a notch in the handle on the left or right side.
 The Varang will suit everyone who prefers longbows.
-This bow bends good throughout the entire length.
-The maximum draw length can be 35-36 inches for a 71 inches long bow.
+This bow bends good throughout the entire length, the maximum draw length can be 34 inches.
+The full length of the bow a 68 inches (171 сm).

 Like all longbows and unlike short recurve bows, the Varang is less demanding in terms of the shooting technique.
 For a wooden longbow made without fiberglass, it has a good speed rating.
 For the draw length at 32 pounds per 28 inches, the speed of a 380-grain arrow will be about 150 frames per second.

 The bowstring and fabric case is complete with the bow.

 34” for bow with poundage up to 30#

 32” for bow with poundage 38-44#